TheEntropyShard/Crafting/README.md

 it does not launch from double-click.

-If you have Java 11 or higher, then it will not be so simple, search how to do it on YouTube.
+If you have Java 11 or higher, then it will not be so simple, search how to do it on YouTube or clone the repository and run it in an IDE.